yy1588133/top-tools/src/clinerules/new-task-workflow.md

 ### Context Window Usage Flexibility

-While the 50% context window usage threshold is a critical trigger for initiating a task handoff suggestion, there may be scenarios where continuing in the current session is necessary due to urgency or other constraints.
+While the configurable context window usage thresholds (defaulting to 40% early alert, 50% strong recommendation, and 75% final warning) are critical triggers for initiating a task handoff suggestion, there may be scenarios where continuing in the current session is necessary due to urgency or other constraints.
 In such cases, you **MUST**:

-- Inform the user of the potential risks of context loss due to exceeding the threshold.
+- Inform the user of the potential risks of context loss due to exceeding the thresholds.
-- Allow user discretion to continue in the current session with a clear, reiterated warning about potential context loss.
+- Allow user discretion to continue in the current session with a clear, reiterated warning about potential context loss at each stage.
 - Recommend saving critical context manually or through a checkpoint system before proceeding to mitigate risks, ensuring the user is fully aware of the implications.
+- Respect user-configured thresholds if set, adjusting notifications and recommendations accordingly to balance safety with user preferences.

 ### 1. Initial Task Analysis - REQUIRED